icinganalysis/icinganalysis.github.io/content/iceval_challenges.md

 I believe that most potential users are more familiar with Python than database commands.

-Using Python also allows one to readily do things like overlay two user-selected images, of which we will see many in this series.
+Using Python also allows one to readily do things like overlay two user-selected images, which we will see examples of in this series.

 ## Empty cells